Unheilig: Große Freiheit and Lichter der Stadt (2009–2013)

-Alles hat seine Zeit, Gipfelstürmer, Ein letztes Mal tour, and final album (2014–2016)
+Gipfelstürmer, Ein letztes Mal Tour, and departure of Der Graf (2014–2016)

-The band released their first "best of" album titled Alles Hat Seine Zeit on 14 March 2014.
-The album debuted on the Media Control charts at number 2, the Austrian albums chart at number 3 and the Swiss albums chart at number 5.
+The band released their first best-of album titled Alles hat seine Zeit on 14 March 2014.
+It debuted on the Media Control charts at number 2, the Austrian albums chart at number 3 and the Swiss albums chart at number 5.

-At the Rock the Ring Festival in Switzerland in June 2014 Unheilig played "Goldrausch", a track from their then-upcoming album Gipfelstürmer.
-The first single from the album, "Zeit Zu Gehen", was released on 31 October.
+At the Rock the Ring Festival in Switzerland in June 2014, Unheilig played "Goldrausch", a track from their then-upcoming album Gipfelstürmer.
+The first single from the album, "Zeit zu Gehen", was released on 31 October.

 The album Gipfelstürmer was released on 12 December 2014 and became the band's third consecutive album to reach number one on the Media Control Charts in Germany.
 The album also peaked at number two on the Swiss albums chart.
 Unheilig then went on tour to promote the new album, beginning 6 April 2015 in Vienna, Austria, at the Vienna Stadthalle and concluding on 20 February 2016 in Kreuzlingen, Switzerland at the Bodensee Arena.

 The band released a DVD entitled MTV Unplugged: Unter Dampf – Ohne Strom on 12 December 2015.
 The DVD would go on to earn the band an Echo Award nomination for Best Rock Band/Pop National in 2016.

 Unheilig embarked on their final tour as a band on 13 May, which finished on 10 September 2016 at the RheinEnergieStadion.
 Megaherz, Staubkind, "Be One", Schandmaul and Megazwei were all supporting acts during the Ein Letzte Mal Tournee.

-Unheilig announced on 2 August 2016 that they would release their final album, Von Mensch Zu Mensch, on 4 November 2016.
-The first single from the album, also titled "Von Mensch Zu Mensch", was released on 2 August.
+Unheilig announced on 2 August 2016 that they would release their final album, Von Mensch zu Mensch, on 4 November 2016.
+The first single from the album, also titled "Von Mensch zu Mensch", was released on 2 August.
 The second single "Ich würd' dich gern Besuchen" was released on 9 September.
 The third single, "Mein Leben ist die Freiheit", was released on 7 October.

-Post-2016
+Post-split (2016–2024)

 Von Mensch zu Mensch was nominated for Best Pop National at the 2017 ECHO Awards.

-Unheilig will release a new best of album titled Best of Vol. 2 – Pures Gold on 6 October 2017.
+Since 2017, Unheilig has released various compilations and best-of albums starting with Best of Vol. 2 – Pures Gold in October 2017.
 Despite Der Graf's retirement, Unheilig will continue as a band without him.

+Return and Liebe Glaube Monster (2025–present)

+On February 6th, 2025, Der Graf has announced that Unheilig is back and will release a brand new album.
+A small tour will also take place at the end of 2025.

+The next album Liebe Glaube Monster will be released on March 13th 2026.
+The first single from the album Wunderschön was released on September 11th 2025.